LumoSQL/lumosql/CODE-OF-CONDUCT.md

 right to privacy and confidentiality.
 Be open to learning from and educating others as well as educating yourself.

-## Lead by Example

-Your actions influence others to behave and respond in ways that help LumoSQL.
-Design your community and your work for inclusion.
-Hold yourself and others accountable for inclusive behaviors.
-Make decisions based what is good for LumoSQL’s goals.

 # Behavior That Will Not Be Tolerated

 The following behaviors are considered to be unacceptable under these guidelines.